epfl-lara/leon/doc/options.rst

 * ``--timeout=t``

-  Set a timeout for attempting to prove a verification condition/ repair a function (in sec.)
+  Set a timeout for each attempt to prove one verification condition/ repair one function (in sec.)

 Additional Options, by Component:
 ---------------------------------